 REQUIRED:

 Mali Eskandarpour: This model can be used to study cellular mechanisms involved in the pathogenesis of immune-mediated human posterior uveitis.
-The model has also proven to be valuable in translational research where it has been used to monitor novel drug efficacy and provide mechanistic insight.
-The implications of this technique extend toward the translational study of human uveitis in monitoring novel drug efficacy and for providing mechanistic insights into to clinical disease progression [1].
+The implications of this technique extend toward translational study of human uveitis in monitoring novel drug efficacy and for providing mechanistic insights into clinical disease progression [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera